Comforter vs Duvet

 • Can I layer a quilt over my duvet for extra warmth?

-A lightweight quilt or throw adds texture during the day and a handy layer on frosty nights. ❄️
+Absolutely - a lightweight quilt or throw adds texture during the day and a handy layer of warmth for frosty nights.

 Lily